AuthX/componentless-utilities/README.md

 #### Document Content Component
 componentClassName: com.authentic.components.DocumentContentComponent

-Assigns a document to the request.
+Assigns one or more documents to the request.
 This is used in two main scenarios: When a document will be selected based on the relativeContentPath set on the sitemap, or when the content contributor should specify a document.

 Requires the following parameters to be added:

-* _required_ - Must be of type 'BOOLEAN' - If set to 'on' then any time this component is unable to load a document, the user will be loaded to a 404 page
+* _required_ - Must be of type 'BOOLEAN' - If set to 'on' then any time this component is unable to load a document as specified in the next parameter, the user will be loaded to a 404 page
-* _document_ - Optional - Must be of type 'JCR_PATH' If this parameter does not exist, the document content path will look for a relativeContentPath document in the sitemap
+* _document_ - Optional - Must be a valid hst:jcrpath parameter as specified by the Bloomreach dynamic components documentation.

 Assigns the following to the request:

 * _document_ - The document
+* \* - Any parameter which is a hst:jcrpath will also be parsed as a document.

 #### List Content Component
 componentClassName: com.authentic.components.ListContentComponent